Public Waters Inventory Update Project

 For each county, in general, the DNR will:

-• Send an initial notice to the county, local governments, and newspapers.
+• Send an initial notice to the county, soil and water conservation district, and watershed agencies.

-• DNR will prepare a preliminary map reflecting the corrections and any modifications and submit it to the county board.
-Potentially affected landowners will receive direct mail notice
+• Prepare a preliminary map reflecting the corrections and any modifications and submit it to the county board with a public meeting date.
+Potentially affected landowners will receive direct mail notice.

-• In conjunction with a county board meeting, the DNR will host a public meeting to elicit public feedback on the preliminary revisions to the map.
-After the public meeting, DNR will provide a 30-day comment period on the corrections and modifications made in the preliminary map.
+• Host a public meeting to elicit public feedback on the preliminary revisions to the map.
+The comment period on the corrections and modifications made in the preliminary map will run for 60 days, with the public meeting date occurring midway between the comment period’s opening and closing.

-• DNR will review the feedback received during the comment period and make necessary modification to the preliminary map.
-This revised map, now a provisional final map, will be submitted to the county and made available on DNR’s project website.
+• Review the feedback received during the comment period and make necessary modification to the preliminary map.
+This revised map, now a provisional final map, will be submitted to the county and made available on the DNR’s project web page.

-• Parties (including riparian landowners) or counties wishing to challenge a decision made by the DNR will have 90 days to request Commissioner review of the modified and updated PWI
+• Provide 90 days for parties (including riparian landowners) or counties wishing to challenge a decision made by the DNR to request Commissioner review of the modified and updated PWI.

-• Upon completion of Commissioner’s review, the DNR will issue the updated PWI list and map for the county.
+• Issue the updated PWI list and map for the county, upon completion of DNR Commissioner review.

 Click here to view the process map »»